bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

-FIRSTBITS PRELIMINARY NOTES
+FIRSTBITS NOTES

-I intend for Abe to support bidirectional translation between addresses and firstbits as on http://firstbits.com/.
-This involves three steps:
+Abe supports bidirectional translation between addresses and firstbits as on http://firstbits.com/.
+This feature is disabled by default due to cost.
+To enable it, add "use-firstbits" to the configuration *before* first running a version that supports it.

-1. an upgrade option to compute and store firstbits of addresses (pubkeys) currently in the database,

-2. additional block-importing code to compute and store new firstbits found in a block, and

-3. front-end UI/API.

-Steps #1 and #2 are done.
-The following commands create and populate the abe_firstbits table, given a database using the latest code from bitcoin-abe's "master" branch.
-Replace "--config DB.conf" with your database connection parameters.
-For a large database, this may take several hours:

-    python -m Abe.abe --config DB.conf --use-firstbits --upgrade

 If you run without use-firstbits, Abe will default it to false and will never create the table.
 I'd like to have a script that turns